robertnurnberg/caissatrack/Readme.md

 ---

-If you want to help improving the coverage of these positions on cdb, you could run the command
+If you want to help improve the coverage of these positions on cdb, you could run the command
 ```
 python cdbbulksearch.py --bulkConcurrency 16 --forever --depthLimit 10 --shuffle caissa_sorted_100000.epd
 ```
-from time to time after having cloned [cdbexplore](https://github.com/vondele/cdbexplore).
+from time to time, after having cloned [cdbexplore](https://github.com/vondele/cdbexplore).